mattbuck85/django-paginator-rawqueryset/README.md

 a large complex query.
 Don't bother using this for simple queries with a few pages, stick to the default paginator and cast the RawQuerySet to a list.

-Tested with the latest Django and Python.
+Tested with Django 2 and Python 3